kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 install the `conntrack` package (e.g. `sudo apt install conntrack` on Ubuntu) and then retry.

 Kube-proxy can run in one of a few modes.
-Youc an see in the log above the line `Using iptables Proxier`.
-This indicates that kube-proxy is running in "iptables" mode.
+In the log listed above, the line `Using iptables Proxier` indicates that kube-proxy is running in "iptables" mode.
 The most common other mode is "ipvs".
 The older "userspace" mode has largely been replaced by these.